next-page-tester/next-page-tester/README.md

 ### How do I mock API calls in my data fetching methods?

-Because `next-page-tester` isolates modules between "client" and "server" context mocks that are created in test (client context) wont execute in data fetching methods (server context).
+Since `next-page-tester` isolates modules between "client" and "server" context mocks that are created in test (client context) won't execute in data fetching methods (server context).
-To overcome that, we need to "taint" such modules to preserve identity between "client" and "server" context by passing them through the `nonIsolatedModules` option.
+To overcome that, we need to "taint" such modules to (preserve/share) their identity between "client" and "server" context by passing them through the `sharedModules` option.

 ```ts
 test('as a user I want to mock a module in client & server environment', async () => {